ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 surprised that people seemed interested afterwards and actually asked some questions.
 In addition to the presentation, I wrote a report that summarized the research in more technical detail.

+For my FPGA course, I
+[presented][UppsalaPrez1] a [paper][IpekPaper] by a UR faculty member, Engin Ipek.
+This paper really contributed to my interest in analog computing systems.

 For my Low Level Parallel Programming course, instead of a paper we [presented][ResultPrez] the results of a course-long project.